 The performance of both the executives and Directors was assessed during the year in accordance with the above process.
-The Board noted that subject to identifying and engaging a further director to reinstate the number of Board members to 5, it is satisfied with the outcome of those assessments and the performance of the Company's executives and Directors.
-The Company was pleased to announce the appointment of Ms Sarah Adam-Gedge to the Board in August 2017, restoring the number of directors to 5, including a majority of Independent directors.
+The Board is satisfied with the outcome of those assessments and the performance of the Company's executives and Directors.

-The Company has written engagement letters in place with each director and all executive managers based in Australia and the Philippines.
+The Company has written engagement letters in place with each director and all executive managers based in Australia, the Philippines and Vietnam.
 As is customary in the USA, the engagement of senior executives in the Company's US operations is not necessarily the subject of formal written agreements.